sambatriste/netty-wiki-translation/Using-as-a-generic-library.md

-Netty does not only provide a framework dedicated to building a network application, but also provides a set of foundation classes that have evolved over time to work fine under various uses cases.
-This page will give you a short tour of such utility classes you might find very useful when you write any type of applications, even the ones that do not perform any socket I/O.
+Netty is a framework for building network applications, but also provides foundation classes handy for other uses, even programs that do not perform socket I/O.

 ## Buffer API

 `io.netty.buffer` provides a generic buffer type called `ByteBuf`.
-It aims to replace `java.nio.ByteBuffer` with user-friendliness, extensibility, and performance in mind.
+It is like `java.nio.ByteBuffer`, but faster, more user-friendly, and extensible.

 ### User-friendliness

 Have you ever forgotten to call `java.nio.ByteBuffer.flip()` and wondered why the buffer does not contain anything?
-It never happens in `ByteBuf` because it has two indexes - one for reads and the other for writes:
+It never happens in `ByteBuf` because it has two indexes, one for reads and one for writes:

 ```java
 ByteBuf buf = ...;